 You need a diagnostic tool.
 A tool that allows you to do just that.

-Diagnostic tools like this must play an integral part of your daily operations in order to keep your network running smoothly.
+Diagnostic tools like this must play an integral part in your daily operations in order to keep your network running smoothly.
 They must alert you as to when and where you will face the perfect storm of subscribers, the number of online video assets that they want to watch, and other data services they are likely to use.

 Keeping ahead of the demand by predicting the future through analytics is key to resolving current congestion and making sure that problems do not reoccur in the future.
 This is essential to raising QoE for your subscribers, relieving pressure on staff, and ensuring your CAPEX investments are worthwhile.